iTeV/check_awx_jobs/README.md

 | --token  |  Token to authenticate against AWX 	| Yes	   |
 | --verify |  Whether to verify the HTTPS connection| No	   |

+## Exit states

+The plugin will only go in `CRITICAL` state when the last run of a job resulted into a failure.

 ## Examples

 icinga2 `CheckCommand` definition: